pallas0/TooGoodScript/README.md

 # Too Good To Go SMS Alerts

 TLDR: I enjoy the too good to go app, but it's annoying that I have to constantly check the app to see if my favorite restaurants have food available.
 Often, the hottest restaurants' bags run out in seconds.
 I therefore made a web app that anyone can sign up for that constantly hits the too good to go API and checks if there are bags available for any of a users favorite restaurants.
+SIGN UP AND GET YOUR FOOD HERE: too-good-frontend.vercel.app/

 This specific repository contains the backend code.
 The frontend can be found [here](https://github.com/pallas0/TooGood_frontend).